If you’ve just started your second year at university, then you’re probably all moved into your new student house by now.

 #5 DIY candles

-This one completely depends on how much yoghurt you eat, but if you manage to get hold of the ones that come in small glass pots, remember to keep them.
-After you have washed them out you can place small tea lights in them to make rather pretty lights to scatter around the house.
+This one completely depends on how much yoghurt you eat, but if you do manage to get hold of the ones that come in small glass pots, remember to keep them.
+After you have washed them out, you can place small tea lights in them to make rather pretty lights to scatter around the house, always remember to blow them out of course!

 #6 DIY flower pots, make up brushes pots, pen pots

-As a student, you will probably be having quite a lot of pasta, so this is a great idea on what to do with all those empty cans.
-First, give them a good wash in soap and hot water, before scouring off the label and leaving them to dry.
+As a student, you will probably be having quite a lot of pasta, this idea is a great way to give all those tomato cans a second life!
+First, give the cans a good wash in soap and hot water, before scouring off the label and leaving them to dry.
 When they are completely dry, get decorating.
 You can get metallic spray paint off eBay for a cheap price, you can also wrap the cans in wrapping paper and tie ribbon round them.
-They make great small vases, pen pots or holders for makeup brushes.
+They make great small vases, pen pots or holders for makeup brushes, the possibilities are endless, and rather cheap!

 #7 Cork board

-Cork boards can be a great way for displaying jewellery, keeping it from getting all tangled up.
-You can push decorative pins into it to hang necklaces from.
-You can also paint it to make it fit in with the rest of the room.
+Cork boards can be a great way display your jewelry, keeping it from getting all tangled up in your messy drawers.
+Simply pick up a cheap cork board, you can grab them from stores like Wilko, and push decorative pins into it for a great way to display your lovely necklaces, you can also paint the whole board to make it fit in with the rest of the room!

 #8 DIY book shelf